Using Metapad via MCP (Claude Desktop / Claude Code)

 What is MCP?

 MCP is a standard protocol that lets AI assistants interact with external data sources.
-Metapad's MCP API exposes 15 tools for querying and mutating models.
+Metapad's MCP API exposes 35 tools — 6 read-only and 29 mutation tools — giving full parity with the in-app AI assistant.

 Prerequisites